lewang/ws-butler/README.md

 To use ws-butler, require it and add ws-butler-mode as a hook on any mode where you would like it to be enabled.
-For example, to enable for all ruby-mode buffers, add this to your .emacs:
+For example, to enable for all programming language modes, add this to your .emacs:

     (require 'ws-butler)
-    (add-hook 'ruby-mode-hook #'ws-butler-mode)
+    (add-hook 'prog-mode-hook #'ws-butler-mode)

 Alternatively, you can use ws-butler-global-mode to turn it on everywhere.